0x00000010/gogos-dna-registry/README.md

 The contract adds the following on-chain views.
 You pass in the ID of the GOGO you want to query along with any additional options if the view requires it.

+You can interact with the views directly on BCD: https://better-call.dev/mainnet/KT1A18hiVawYcKDHyZ4JzToziq1nb6XhVJ1S/views

 #### Get DNA Config

 `get_dna_config()`